4g/visual_cues/README.md

 ## Interpretation
 ### Attention maps
 What happens to attention when we add these boxes and trajectory lines ?
 Intuitively, results should be much better because there is a clear indicator of region which will fetch correct answer.
 But something else happens.

+We debug this in multiple ways by checking attention of vit, llm and measuring perplexity of different types of images.

+- **Attention disrupted** : visual cues attract attention away from natural visual features [attach map]

+- **VLMs have fragmented attention**: VLMs are a combination of a clip based embedder and an llm.
+In this exercise we finetune only the language part. [show clip attention map, and compare with llm attentions]

+- **Model bias**: pretrained models that have not see many trajectories or bounding boxes, dont interpret these as natural features and get confused. [high activations on bbox boundaries, not inside]

+- **Cues are a different language** from natural visual features.
+They require understanding abstractions. e.g. a black triangle on road implies slope ahead. [add examples of perplexity of a visual cues being much higher than a normal image]

+This indicates that instead of reinforcing relevant regions, trajectory overlays can diffuse or misplace the model’s focus.

 ## Reproduce